Towards an AI assistant for power grid operators: Guidelines for developing, implementing and testing an assistant

-We offer a simple interesting use case to highlight key difficulties in daily grid management through the interplay here of preventive and curative decisions under uncertainty.
+We offer a simple interesting use case to highlight key difficulties in daily grid management through the interplay of preventive and corrective decisions under uncertainty.
 This makes us think about how the operator-agent interaction should take place.

-An operator starts monitoring a grid composed of two smaller areas at 7:00am.
-Forecasts show that an incident should occur around 9:00am in area 1, with three available corrective actions after simulations, each being able to be executed just before 9:00am.
-Another incident should happen around 8:30am in area 2, leaving only a couple of minutes to execute the only preventive action.
+An operator starts monitoring a two-area grid at 7:00am.
+Forecasts show 2 issues: \begin{itemize} \item An incident in area 1 could happen around 9:00am and would lead to some overloads, with three available corrective actions after simulations. \item Another such incident in area 2 could happen around 8:30am with only one preventive action available.
+This leaves only a couple of minutes to execute it or not. \end{itemize}